yourbase/yb/docs/buildpacks.md

 # List of Build Packs

+yb comes with optimized installers for many programming languages.
+These are made available for targets in the [package configuration](configuration.md).

 | Build Pack   | Description                                | Example            |
 | ------------ | ------------------------------------------ | ------------------ |
 | `anaconda2`  | Python 2 via [Miniconda][]                 | `anaconda2:2.7.11` |